guidesmiths/httq/README.md

 Generates a schema url from the request by passing the templateVars through a hogan template.
 The routing key is stored in ctx.message.schema

 #### httpSourcedJsonValidator
-Validates the message against a JSON schema using [tv4](https://github.com/geraintluff/tv4) and [tv4-formats](https://github.com/ikr/tv4-formats).
-The schema url must be set it ctx.message.schema and will be downloaded (along with any referenced schemas) in this middleware, if it has not previously been encountered.
-It is therefore suggested you keep them somewhere with high availability such as s3.
-If a schema download fails the middleware responds with 500.
-If validation is succeeds the message will be decorated with an httq header giving the uri of the schema that the message was validated against.
+Validates the message against a JSON schema downloaded using http.
+The validator uses [tv4](https://github.com/geraintluff/tv4) and [tv4-formats](https://github.com/ikr/tv4-formats).
+The schema url must be set it ctx.message.schema and will be downloaded and cached (along with any referenced schemas) in during the request flow.
+If a schema cannot be downloaded the middleware responds with 500.
+If validation succeeds the message will be decorated with an httq header giving the uri of the schema that the message was validated against.
 If validation fails, httq will respond with 400 'Bad Request' and a json document describing the errors, e.g.
 ```json
 [
     {